Chargeback Request Letter — Visa, Mastercard & Amex (England & Wales)

 What to Include in Your Chargeback Request Letter — Visa, Mastercard & Amex (England & Wales)

-A well-drafted Chargeback Request Letter must contain six essential elements to ensure the dispute is processed efficiently and successfully by the bank and the card scheme.
+A well-drafted Chargeback Request Letter must contain six essential elements to confirm the dispute is processed efficiently and successfully by the bank and the card scheme.

 The first essential element is precise identification of the disputed transaction.
 The letter must include the card type (Visa, Mastercard, or Amex, and whether debit or credit), the last four digits of the card number (to identify the account without disclosing sensitive card data), the exact transaction date as shown on the bank statement, the merchant name as it appears on the statement, the transaction amount in pounds sterling, and any available transaction reference number.
 This information allows the bank to locate the specific transaction immediately and submit the correct chargeback request to the card scheme.